Guide to Self-catering Country Cottage Holidays in England

 A stay in a country cottage or a self-catering lodge in England assures holidaymakers of a comfortable place to sleep, relax and enjoy whilst exploring their English holiday destination.
 People can rent for a few days short break, for a weekend or for complete weeks.
 It all depends on how much sightseeing you plan to do.

 England's West Country in the South West of England includes Cornwall, Devon, Dorset, Somerset and Wiltshire.
-All of these counties with the exception of Wiltshire offer a mix of coast and country.
+All of these counties with the exception of Wiltshire offer a mix of coast and country - Wiltshire is landlocked beautiful rural county which contains sections of three separate areas of outstanding natural beauty of Cranbourne Chase, North Wessex Downs and the southeastern parts of the Cotwolds, in addition to mystical standing stones at Avebury and Stonehenge.
 The South West of England continues to attract visitors for family self catering breaks, romantic getaways and more.

 Bath in North East Somerset is known for its Roman Baths and Pump Room, Museum of Costume and an elegant Georgian town.
 Try the Ghost walking tour for a spine tingling experience.
 Drive to Stonehenge and discover the Druids.
 Play with the lions at Longleat.
 A good place to stay is 18th Century Jasmine Cottage at Trowbridge, near Bath in Wiltshire.